-The two partnered clinical-stage programs are an immuno-oncology program of six targets being developed in collaboration with Servier, three of which are in Phase 1 development, and a program directed to Staphylococcus aureus bacteremia, which is in Phase 1b development by Genentech.
+The partnered clinical-stage projects are an immuno-oncology program of six targets being developed in collaboration with Servier, three of which are in Phase 1 development, and a project directed to Staphylococcus aureus bacteremia, which is in Phase 1 development by Genentech.

 In addition to our clinical trials, we maintain extensive proprietary and partnered discovery and preclinical activities to continue to realize the potential of our technology platform.